 We diligently address every concern brought forth by patients, families and staff.
 We encourage patients to provide feedback and/or report any and all safety concerns by privately calling a patient representative.

 We perform a thorough standardized assessment immediately upon hospital admission, followed by daily assessments to determine individual fall risk.
 Each patient gets a score—low, moderate or high—and actions are taken to ensure patient safety depending on risk level.
 Actions may include: bed alarm, chair alarm, patient sitter and/or rounder.

 Altru’s inpatient fall rate is 3.45 per 1,000 patient days.
 This is on the low end of the national, publicly reported inpatient range of 3.3-11.5 falls per 1,000 patient days, according to the NDNQI (National Database of Nursing Quality Indicators) database.

-Keeping it clean.
 Our Environmental Services team uses a number of quality checks to ensure patient rooms are as clean as possible.
 For example, an “encompass room check” marks 18 touchpoints before and after a room is cleaned to check and score overall cleanliness.
 This attention to detail doesn’t go unnoticed—we ranked at the 84th percentile (goal was 70th) overall for 2016 in HCAHPS scores for cleanliness.
-Beyond the basics, we take extra measures keep our environment squeaky clean, from using bleach for C-diff cases to adding new UV light machines to kill 99.9% of bacteria.
+Beyond the basics, we take extra measures keep our environment squeaky clean, from using bleach for C-diff cases to adding new UV light machines to kill 99.9 percent of bacteria.

 Although we are using this week to celebrate our patient safety achievements and increase awareness, safe care is Altru’s focus 24 hours a day, 7 days a week, 365 days a year.